dollspace-gay/RookeryOS/WEB_INTERFACE.md

 ## What If Image Doesn't Exist?

-If you start the web interfaces before building the LFS system:
+If you start the web interfaces before building the Rookery OS system:

 ### Web Terminal
 Shows a helpful message:
 ```
 ╔════════════════════════════════════════════════════════════════╗
 ║                                                                ║
-║              LFS System Image Not Found                        ║
+║            Rookery OS System Image Not Found                   ║
 ║                                                                ║
-║  The LFS system image has not been built yet.                  ║
+║  The Rookery OS system image has not been built yet.           ║
 ║                                                                ║
-║  To build the LFS system, run:                                 ║
+║  To build the Rookery OS system, run:                          ║
 ║    make build                                                  ║
 ║                                                                ║
 ║  Then access this web terminal at:                             ║